shan305/Face_Recognition-/README.md

 ## Overview

-This Python script utilizes OpenCV and TensorFlow/Keras to perform face recognition on video frames.
+This Python project utilizes OpenCV and TensorFlow/Keras to perform face recognition on video frames.
 The script loads a pre-trained model, detects faces in the frames, and recognizes them using the trained model.

 ## Features